Tuesday, January 28, 2025

 Norman Geisler highlights the significance of the physical resurrection, asserting that Christ rose in the same physical body, transformed and glorified.
 This is not merely a spiritual resurrection; it involves the body being raised imperishable (1 Corinthians 15:42-44).
 For Christians, this means:

-Continuity: Our resurrection bodies will be identical to our earthly ones but transformed, free from sin, decay, and mortality.
+Our resurrection bodies will be identical enough to be recognizable to our earthly bodies, only transformed, free from temptations, sin, the stink of decay, and mortality.

-Hope in Christ: Without the resurrection, Paul argues in 1 Corinthians 15:17-19, faith is futile, and humanity remains in sin.
-The resurrection validates Christ’s victory over sin and death.
+Hope in Christ: Without the resurrection, Paul argues in 1 Corinthians 15:17-19, that faith is totally empty and futile, in vain, and humanity remains in sin.
+The resurrection validates Christ’s victory and promises.
+To deny the resurrection undermines the gospel’s very foundation that supports all other doctrines like soteriology (on salvation), eternal life, and ultimate sjustice.

 Alternative Views vs. Biblical Truth